40net-cloud/qwiklabs-fgt-terraform/instructions/en.md

 > *Note: For full documentation of gcloud, in Google Cloud, refer to* [*the gcloud CLI overview guide.*](https://cloud.google.com/sdk/gcloud)

-***Important:*** *make sure you are logged in using the temporary student username and you use the temporary qwiklab project in both web console and cloud shell.
+***Important:*** *make sure you are logged in using the temporary student username and you use the temporary qwiklabs project in both web console and cloud shell.
 Using your own project and username WILL incur charges.*

 ## Task 1: Cloning repository